-(b) If within sixty (60) days after a complaint is filed, the human rights director is unable to effectuate a voluntary resolution of a complaint where a reasonable cause is determined, he/she/they shall so advise the complainant and respondent immediately in writing by certified or registered letter.
-Upon written appeal of t The respondent may appeal the decision and the imposition of the civil penalty to a complaint review committee by filing a Notice of Appeal filed with the human rights director within ten (10) days after the respondent receives the above-mentioned letter, , the specific case involved shall be referred to the complaint review committee for final administrative review, determination and any further conciliatory efforts, if advisable.
-In addition, the human rights director may, upon his/her/their own initiative and within said ten day period, refer the specific case to the complaint review committee for final administrative review, determination and any further conciliatory efforts, if advisable.
-When any such case has been referred, if tThe complaint review committee shall review the human rights director's decision under the whole record test standard of review and complete its review and determination within thirty (30) days after the appeal is filed.
+(b) The respondent may appeal the decision and the imposition of the civil penalty to a complaint review committee by filing a Notice of Appeal with the human rights director within ten (10) days after the respondent receives the above-mentioned letter.
+The complaint review committee shall review the human rights director's decision under the whole record test standard of review and complete its review and determination within thirty (30) days after the appeal is filed.
 The committee, at its discretion, may set a hearing date for a hearing to be held within thirty (30) days of receiving the case for oral arguments from the parties and/or their attorneys.
 No new evidence may be received.
 If the committee finds that the human rights director's decision is supported by competent evidence pursuant to the whole record test standard of review, the committee shall notify the complainant and the respondent in writing of its determination within ten (10) days after such determination has been made.
 The committee's decision is final.

-iIf the complaint review committee finds that the human rights director's decision is not supported by competent evidence pursuant to the whole record test standard of review, there is reasonable cause to believe that the respondent has violated any provisions of article IV, divisions 1 through 4 of this chapter, , within said thirty day period, shall endeavor by conference and conciliation with the parties to reach a voluntary and amicable solution to the alleged discriminatory practice.
-If the committee determines that it is unable to obtain a voluntary conciliation and resolve the committee shall dismiss the complaint and notify the complainant and the respondent in writing of its determination within ten (10) days after such determination has been made.
-The committee's decision is final. , the complainant and resolve or, upon finding reasonable cause, is unable to obtain a voluntary conciliation and resolve within thirty (30) days after referral, the complainant and resolve that in writing.
+If the committee finds that the human rights director's decision is not supported by competent evidence pursuant to the whole record test standard of review, the committee shall dismiss the complaint and notify the complainant and the respondent in writing of its determination within ten (10) days after such determination has been made.
+The committee's decision is final.